bikemurt/godot-vertex-painter/README.md

 - GUI label to show which MeshInstance3D is active
 - "Toggle Vertex Color" visualization now a button instead of checkbox (more intuitive to use)
 - Copy vertex data feature: this allows you to save a mesh resource using Godot, and then later load the vertex colors from that mesh onto an identical mesh.
 This allows backing up vertex painting work
+- Save vertex data: allows you to save the mesh from the active MeshInstance3D to the specified resource path

 ---
 Paint directly in the 3D editor